disdi/nlnet-proposal/docs/2024-proposal/proposal.md

 Like source code in case of open source software, all the schematics, logic designs, layout-data, and netlists need to be made available for revisions by anyone, who has access to the tools to read, manipulate and update the existing design with new features, usually aiming for better performance and share the improved design back to the community for further enhancements/evaluations.

-This effort will help the opensource community in folowwing ways:
+This effort will help the opensource community in following ways:

 - Access to an opensource CAN-Bus IP in ans ASIC and its entire design, specifications, and documentations.
 - Knowledge how to integrate any FPGA based design to an opensource ASIC with access to all logic designs, layout-data, and netlists.